lundeen-bryan/lundeen-bryan/README.md

 Here is a little bit about me:

-- 🔭 I’m currently working on [100 Days of Code: The Complete Python Pro Bootcamp for 2022](https://www.udemy.com/course/2776760/) by Angela Yu on Udemy.
+- 👨‍💻 I’m currently working on ["Power Query and M Language the easy way"](https://www.udemy.com/course-dashboard-redirect/?course_id=4985738) by BizticsCom King (Bill Singh) on Udemy.
-- 🌱 I’m currently practicing SQL, statistics and looking for a data analysis job.
+- 🏋 I’m currently practicing Power Platform, specifically 🇲 code and Power BI.
-- 👯 I’m looking to collaborate on any learning project, I'm interested in data analysis and BI, but also have SharePoint and VBA skills.
+- 👯 I’m looking to collaborate on any project, I'm interested in data analysis and BI, but anything involving data.
-- 🤔 I’m looking for help with finding an entry level job in data analysis.
+- ⏰ I've been working in data analysis for 10 years.
-- 💬 Ask me about what projects I've worked on that are NOT in GitHub in [issues](https://github.com/lundeen-bryan/lundeen-bryan/issues).
+- ❓ Ask me about what projects I've worked on that are NOT in GitHub in [issues](https://github.com/lundeen-bryan/lundeen-bryan/issues).
 - 📫 How to reach me: [See Connect with me below](#connect-with-me).
 - 😄 Pronouns: He/Him.
 - ⚡ Fun fact: I designed a program for our hospital that helps save a lot of time processing doctors reports.